Axr7250/hello-world/README.md

 Just another repository

 Hello Mortals
 Im Alexandra, and I love messing with my teachers.
 I was born and raised in Texas.
-Im turning 15 in 13 days, and my teacher sould get me something.
+Im turning 15 in 13 days, and I love animals.